kickstarts/kickstarts/lib/templates/spa/README.md

 # Single Page App Boilerplate

-Generate a new project based on Angular and ReactJS. _Only client-side_
+Generate a new project based on AngularJS. _Only client-side_

 > WORK IN PROGRESS